mclancy96/phase-3-sinatra-with-active-record-get-lab/README.md

 ```

 Try refreshing the page now and make sure the response matches what you expect.
-Then, run `learn test` and work through the remaining deliverables in a similar
+Then, run `bin/rspec` and work through the remaining deliverables in a similar
 manner.

 ### Routes